Shakti Ladakh Village Houses

 Meet our specialists

-Call us on (858) 523-9000 to start planning your vacation to Shakti Ladakh Village Houses or take a look at our itineraries to Himalaya
+To start planning your vacation to Shakti Ladakh Village Houses

 There are six Village Houses located in the villages of Stok, Shey, Nimmu, Likir and Igu which have all been lovingly renovated using traditional Ladakhi craftsmanship, whilst understanding the desires and needs of the discerning traveler.
 They are always taken exclusively, and so you will be the only occupants at any one time.
 The staff are simply adorable and will run around on your behalf making sure your expectations are exceeded and that your experience is unforgettable.